shiyanpei/Udacity-RLND-P2-Coutinuous-Control/README.md

 ```
 python train_reacher.py
 ```
-### To do inference and see the agent, please use the command below
+### To watch a smart trained agent, please use the command below
 ```
 python infer_reacher.py
 ```